Parimatch1/SV-Guides-Revamped/Administrative Command Regulations.md

 ---

+### **Gamepass Regulation Exemptions**
+Users who have purchased admin privileges through the Roblox Gamepass are granted immunity from all administrative regulations.
+However, this exemption does not extend to individuals holding higher administrative levels, even if they own the Gamepass.

+---

 ### **HAX Administrator Regulations**
 * HAX Admin must not be used to interrupt, disrupt, or otherwise hinder active sessions.
-* HAX Admin must not be employed to distract, troll, prank, or annoy session administrators or attendees.
+* HAX Admin must not be used to distract, troll, prank, or annoy session administrators and/or attendees.
-* HAX Admin must not be used to block or obstruct the session room or any of its functions for any duration.
+* HAX Admin must not be used to block or obstruct the facility or any of its functions for any duration.
-* Modifications to other players' overheads (roles) are limited to a duration of 30 minutes and require a cooldown period of 30 minutes before further changes.
+* Modifications to other players' overheads (roles) are limited to a duration of 30 minutes.
+* There is a 30-minute overall cooldown for changing other players' overheads.
-* Users are prohibited from altering their own and others overheads to impersonate ranks or positions of higher authority.
+* Users are prohibited from altering their own or others' overheads to ranks above theirs.
-* HAX Admin must never be used to deliberately
+* HAX Admin must never be used to deliberately:
   * Cause players to leave the game.
-  * Force crashes or disruptions to others gameplay experience.
+  * Force crashes or disruptions to others' gameplay experience.
   * Incite frustration, anger, or dissatisfaction with the game environment.
+  * Cause significant disruption to the roleplay experience across the server.

 ---

-### **Gamepass Regulation Exemptions**
-Users who have acquired administrative privileges through the Gamepass level are granted immunity from all administrative regulations.
-However, this exemption does not extend to individuals holding higher administrative levels, even if they possess the Gamepass admin.

----

 ### **Chief of Staff+ Regulation Exemptions**
 Individuals holding the rank of Chief of Staff or higher are exempt from all administrative regulations.
-This exemption is valid as long as their actions:
+This exemption applies as long as their actions:
-* Do not cause significant disruption to the Roleplay experience across the server.
+* Do not cause significant disruption to the roleplay experience across the server.
 * Are backed by adequate reasoning and justification.

 ---

 ### **Board of Governors with EHR Regulation Exemptions**
-Members ranked Board of Governors who have been assigned the Elevated HR Permission role are not required to provide a reason with their use of administrative commands.
+Members ranked Board of Governors who have been assigned the Elevated High Rank role are not required to provide a reason for their use of administrative commands.
+However, their actions must be backed by adequate reasoning and justification.

 ---

 ### **Game Administration Members**
-Game Administrators adhere to a distinct set of policies regarding the use and potential abuse of administrative commands.
-If you suspect an instance of administrative abuse by a Game Administrator:
+Game Administrators (SV Admin) adhere to a separate set of policies regarding the use of administrative commands.
+If you suspect an instance of admin abuse by a Game Administrator:
-* Do not act independently to address the issue.
+* Do not act independently to address the issue, regardless of the suspect's rank.
-* Report the matter to a member of the game administration management team for appropriate resolution.
+* Report the matter to a member of the Game Administration management team for appropriate resolution.

 ---

 ### **Session Regulation Exemptions**
 During active sessions, participants may use administrative commands on the inmate team under the following conditions:
-* Commands are executed within the sessions room.
+* Commands are executed within the session room.
 * Commands are used to warp individuals back to the sessions room as necessary.

 ---

 ### **VIP Server Regulation Exemptions**
-Users operating within VIP servers are exempt from all administrative regulations, provided the following conditions are met:
+Users playing within VIP servers are exempt from all administrative regulations under the following conditions:
 * Commands do not interfere with public servers in any way.
 * Commands requiring justification must include an appropriate reason, such as “VIP” or “Private Server.”

 ---

 ### **Standard Command Format**
-The standard form for commands is as follows:
+The standard format for commands is as follows:
 `[Command] [User] [Reason]`
 `bring Legoking12501 Training`

-If you forget to provide reasoning for a command do as below:
+In the event you forget to provide a reason for a command, do the following:
 `logs reason for bring command was training`

 ---